-All equipment that will potentially contact samples will be decontaminated before and after sampling events according to procedures specified in the SAP.
-Heavy equipment in direct contact with soil and/or groundwater, such as the drill rig augers and backhoe buckets, will be decontaminated by the subcontractor.
+All equipment that will potentially contact contaminated soil will be decontaminated before and after sampling events according to procedures specified in the SAP or Removal Action Work Plan.
+Heavy equipment in direct contact with soil and/or groundwater, such as the drill rig augers, equipment tracks, and excavator buckets, will be decontaminated by the subcontractor.